Advertisment

 New Update

-Some UEFA Champions League final have been tricky as it is important to not make mistakes in the finals so free flowing football takes a back seat and its more careful and tactical approach.
+Since the competition was changed to the UEFA Champions League in 1992 from the European Cup, the UEFA Champions League final has always been the most important game in Europe.
+Some UEFA Champions League finals have been tricky as it is important to not make mistakes in the finals so free-flowing football takes a back seat and takes a more careful and tactical approach.

 31) 2003 – Juventus 0-0 Milan (2-3 on penalties)